Clackamas County water agencies offer paid apprenticeships - NewsBreak

 "We have an aging workforce, so we have plenty of jobs coming open for them," Collins said.
 "If you're looking for job security, this is the type of career for you."

-Potential applicants can email This email address is being protected from spambots.
-You need JavaScript enabled to view it. for more details.
+Potential applicants can email info@sfwb.org for more details.
 Click here to download a flyer with more information about apprenticeship benefits and eligibility requirements.

 Comments / 0